Livingston Community Health Visa Sponsorship Jobs USA

 Position Overview

-A successful Regional Director of Operations (RDO) must be passionate about healthcare and driven to make a difference in the lives of others, serving as a mission-focused catalyst to help Livingston Community Health deliver the highest quality of care and exceptional service to our patients and their families.
+A successful Substance Use Counselor must be passionate about healthcare and want to make a difference in others' lives while serving as a mission-driven catalyst to help Livingston Community Health deliver the highest quality of care and excellent service to our patients and their families.

 Essential Functions, Duties, and Responsibilities